L-lawliet76/ChatOverLAN/README.md

 # ChatOverLAN

 ChatOverLAN is a project developed to facilitate video and audio communication over a Local Area Network (LAN).
 This application allows users to connect via webcam and microphone, providing a simple way to chat over the network.
 Please note that this project works on LAN and, for using on Android, you will need Pydroid 3 Premium.
 It is recommended to try it on a PC for better experience.
-It needs webcam to for video chat, but you can still use text option.

 ## Contributing